 cases where the facts are straightforward, there are no novel or contentious issues in interpreting statistical guidance, the impact on fiscal aggregates is expected to be small and there are no other reasons to expect public interest are taken by the ESCC Chair or delegated to an ESCC member

-cases that do not meet one or more of these criteria will be decided by the Director for National Accounts and Economic Statistics on the basis of a written recommendation by the Chair of ESCC; the Director may ask for further factual evidence or advice from ESCC before taking a final decision
+cases that do not meet one or more of these criteria will be decided by the Director of Macroeconomic Statistics and Analysis (MSA) on the basis of a written recommendation by the Chair of ESCC; the Director may ask for further factual evidence or advice from ESCC before taking a final decision

-decisions that have a significant impact on fiscal aggregates or are judged by the ESCC Chair or the Director of National Accounts and Economic Statistics to be a matter of public interest will be taken by the Director following consultation with the ESCC and the Director-General of Economic Statistics – whose role is to be satisfied that all relevant facts have been taken into account and that the decision can be explained clearly and persuasively
+decisions that have a significant impact on fiscal aggregates or are judged by the ESCC Chair or the Director of MSA to be a matter of public interest will be taken by the Director following consultation with the ESCC and the Director-General of Economic Statistics – whose role is to be satisfied that all relevant facts have been taken into account and that the decision can be explained clearly and persuasively

 Cases that involve complex analysis of facts or are open to varying interpretation of statistical guidance require detailed consideration by ESCC.
 The Economic Statistics Classifications Team produces and circulates a paper presenting the information and guidance in a structured format with important questions for discussion.
 The Chair may call a meeting of the Committee to discuss the issue or may base a decision on written responses.
 The Chair of ESCC is responsible for presenting a recommendation to the Director, reflecting the views of ESCC.

 The ESCC Chair may also appoint external experts to join ESCC in an advisory role where their expertise will be helpful in interpreting statistical guidance in relation to a specific case.